 How To Make The Brioche Dough

 Start by adding your warm milk (you can heat it in a small saucepan or microwave.
-It is only heated to about 100 degrees), yeast, salt, eggs, brown sugar, and flours to the bowl of a stand mixer.
+It is only heated to about 100 degrees), yeast, salt, eggs, brown sugar, and flour to the bowl of a stand mixer.
 It is not recommended to mix brioche by hand.
 Not only do you have to knead for a really long time, but your hands will warm the dough too much.
 Use the dough hook for this recipe.

 Mix for about 1 minute.
 Then you will start adding the butter in 1 tablespoon increments.
-Butter is added slowly to the dough in making brioche.
+Butter is added slowly to the dough in making a brioche.
 In fact, the process of adding the butter should take about 10-15 minutes.
 So add a tablespoon, let it mix in, then add another. do not rush this process.
 At the end of the mixing time, you should have a very smooth dough.

 Forming The Lemon Rolls

 The next day, remove the chilled dough from the fridge.

 Wash your lemons, dry, and grate with a Microplane to get the fresh lemon zest.
 Mix the zest with the granulated sugar.